Jyoti Goho

-Jyoti Goho (born 1953) is an Indian Classical Musician from Kolkata, India.
+Pandit Jyoti Goho (born 1953) is an Indian Classical Musician from Kolkata, India.
 He is well known for Harmonium accompaniment.
 He belongs to Kirana Gharana.
 He is working in Indian classical music industry from last 40 years and is a Musician Faculty at ITC Sangeet Research Academy, Kolkata, India.

 Early life

 Jyoti Goho was born on 13 May 1953 in Kolkata, West Bengal to Shri Shyam Sundar Goho & Late Smt Bela Goho.
 He belongs to a musical family.
 He completed his school level education from Khudiram Bose Central Collegiate School, Kolkata & college education from Seth Anandram Jaipuria College, Kolkata.
 He holds a bachelor's degree in arts.

-He was Inspired by his mother’s melodious voice, thus he developed keen interest in music from his childhood, His parents carefully nurtured his interest in Music.
-He got training in harmonium playing from Shri Deb Kumar Banerjee.
+He was inspired by his mother’s melodious voice, thus he developed keen interest in music from his childhoo.
+His parents carefully nurtured his interest in music.
+He got training in harmonium from Pandit Deb Kumar Banerjee.
 He also holds very profound knowledge of Hindustani vocal music in which his Gurus were Pandit A.Kanan, Shri Sanat Banerjee & Shri Biren Bose.